nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - t/TAG_KEYWORDS  —  Finds meetings which set of `Tag` contain any of the keywords given using `TagContainsKeywordsPredicate`.
 - s/START e/END  —  Finds meetings that fall within the range of time given by START & END using `MeetingTimeContainsPredicate`.
 (Both START & END must come together)

-All of these fields are optional and typing `findm` alone will not impose any predicates, except MeetingTimeContainsPredicate which would find all meetings from 1st January of Year 1 A.D. to 31st December of Year 9999 A.D.
+All of these fields are optional and typing `findm` alone will not impose any predicates, except MeetingTimeContainsPredicate which will give the largest `LocalDateTime` range possible.

 Given below is an example usage scenario and how the `findm` command behaves at each step.